nathan-barry/nathan.rs/content/notes/os/networking.md

 ### Ethernet: The Backbone of Local Area Networks

 - **Structure & Function**: At its core, Ethernet consists of multiple hosts interconnected by wires to a central hub.
 Each of these hosts possesses at least one Ethernet adapter.
 This hub is responsible for copying each bit from each adapter to every other adapter on that hub.
-The implication?
-Every host gets to see every bit!

 - **Unique Identification**: Every Ethernet adapter is endowed with a distinct 48-bit MAC address, also known as the Media Access Control address.
 An example might look something like `00:16:ea:e3:54:e6`.